e-permit/e-permit.github.io/README.md

 #### Generating Proof

 Events should contain a proof for secure communication between countries.
-This proof should be sended in ```Authorization``` header with ```Bearer ``` prefix.
+This proof should be sent in ```Authorization``` header with ```Bearer ``` prefix.
 When a country produces an event, it should generate a `JWS` for the event.
 A JWS contains 3 parts(header, payload, signature).
 Payload is the event content in e-permit scenario.
 So it is sufficient to use header and signature as a proof ```<header>.<signature>``` for events.
-The steps are like below:
+The steps are like following:

 - Create an event
 - Generate a ```JWS``` with using event as payload